Reuben-10/altschool-circle1-insta-spot-assignment-02/README.md

 ---

-## 🔧 To Be Added

-Implement JavaScript functionality to enable profile editing and allow users to create new posts dynamically.

----

 ### ✅ Project Status

-- [x] Complete
+- [x] Pixel perfect design complete
 - [x] Responsive
 - [ ] JavaScript functionality (not required for this assignment)

+---

+## 🔧 To Be Added

+Implement JavaScript functionality to enable profile editing and allow users to create new posts dynamically.

 ---